-Thousands of protestors in the Kyrgyzstan capital Bishkek stormed the country’s parliament on October 5th angry over the results of an allegedly rigged election from the previous day.
+Thousands of protesters in the Kyrgyzstan capital Bishkek stormed the country’s parliament on October 5th angry over the results of an allegedly rigged election from the previous day.
 As the demonstration turned violent, one person died, and hundreds sustained injuries.
 According to Al Jazeera and the BBC, the events follow a decade of relative political stability in Kyrgyzstan.

 The October 4th election was allegedly rife with vote-buying practices and corrupt activity.
 In Kyrgyzstan, politics is dominated by powerful families aligned with Russia.
 In the election, a total of sixteen parties contested 120 seats in the parliament.
-Only four parties crossed the 7% threshold required for entry, and the two parties closely associated with current pro-Russian President Sooronbay Jeenbekov — the Mekenim Kyrgyzstan party and the Birimdik party led by his brother — dominated the election, each with about 24% of the vote, according to Al Jazeera.
+Only four parties crossed the 7% threshold required for entry, and the two parties closely associated with current pro-Russian President Sooronbay Jeenbekov—the Mekenim Kyrgyzstan party and the Birimdik party led by his brother—dominated the election, each with about 24% of the vote, according to Al Jazeera.
 Altogether, the pro-government parties won 107 of the 120 seats.

 Later that day, an international monitoring mission from the Organization for Security and Cooperation in Europe released a statement acknowledging “credible allegations of vote-buying.”
 In response, twelve opposition parties jointly declared that they would not recognize the results and demanded a rerun of the election, writes Al Jazeera, the BBC, and the New York Times.
 Two of the parties that failed to clear the 7% threshold staged a brief protest against the parliament, which they promised would continue the following day.

 The protests turned violent as police forces backed by dogs used rubber bullets, water cannons, stun grenades, and tear gas to disperse protesters climbing fences and forcing open the complex’s main gates.
 Most of the demonstrators retreated, while others broke into the parliament.
-Video footage shows protestors throwing papers from the windows of President Jeenbekov’s office and smoke billowing from the building.
+Video footage shows protesters throwing papers from the windows of President Jeenbekov’s office and smoke billowing from the building.
 Amid the violence, one person died, and as many as 600 people sustained injuries.
-Following the protests, President Jeenbekov appealed for a return to order, accusing “certain political forces” of illegally attempting to seize power.
+Following the demonstration, President Jeenbekov appealed for a return to order, accusing “certain political forces” of illegally attempting to seize power.
 He also stated that he would consider annulling the election results.

 Two thousand protesters returned the following day and freed former President Almazbek Atambayev and opposition Mekenchil Party founder Sadyr Zhaparov jailed in the nearby National Security Committee building.
 Adil Turdukuov, an activist and ally of Atambayev who witnessed the release, said that police forces had not attempted to halt protesters, and the ex-leader was freed “without force or use of any weapons.”
 Video footage shows Atambayev greeting supporters after being released from jail.